top of page

 Ali

-Ali (not his real name) was just four when his father—struggling with drug addiction—abandoned the family.
+Ali was just 4 years old when his father, struggling with drug addiction, abandoned the family.
 His mother disappeared soon after, taking Ali’s sister with her.
-Left behind, Ali moved in with his grandmother and aunt.
+Left behind, Ali has moved in with his grandmother and aunt.

 To keep the family fed, Ali’s grandmother washes clothes in other people’s homes, while his aunt begs for bread outside a local bakery each day.
 When we met Ali, he was selling packets of chewing gum on the streets, earning roughly 30 AFN (about US $0.34) a day to help buy food.